418Coffee/hetzner-k3s-flux-template/README.md

 #### Prerequisites

-- A (preferably clean) Kubernetes cluster that does not have Flux installed, can be any distribution.
-For local testing you can use something like [minikube](https://minikube.sigs.k8s.io/docs/), [kind](https://kind.sigs.k8s.io/), [microk8s](https://microk8s.io/), etc.
+- A (preferably clean) K3s cluster on Hetzner Cloud that does not have Flux installed.
 - [age](https://github.com/FiloSottile/age) for secret keys.
 - [sops](https://github.com/getsops/sops) for encrypting secrets.
 - [just](https://github.com/casey/just) for commands.